 We can estimate the energy of a localized pair as a function of its angular momentum, if we pretend that the electrostatic potential between two electrons joined by a magnetic flux tube remains the usual Coulomb potential.
 For a nonrelativistic string of length $L$ and tension $T$\,, with electrons of mass $m$ and charge $e$ at the two ends, the energy is then

 where $I$ is the moment of inertia,

 Writing $J=I\omega$ for the angular momentum, we find the relation between the energy $E$ and the angular momentum $J$ of the string

 where we have defined $E_{b}$ to be the binding energy.
 The same result can also be found by taking the non-relativistic limit of the relativistic string with massive end points~\cite{Sonnenschein:2018aqf}.

 Minimizing the energy with respect to the length, one can calculate $L$ as a function of the other parameters.
 Putting this back into the equation for $E$\, we get a relation between the energy and the angular momentum.
 For type II superconductors the penetration depth is of the order $\sim$100~nm, which gives a representative string tension $T \sim 10$ eV$^2$.
 The corresponding plot of $E_{b}$ vs $J$ is shown in Fig.~\ref{regge}\,.
 The size of the pair corresponding to the $J=0$ state is $\sim$19~nm.

-Bound states of three or more electrons are also possible, as shown in the example of Fig.~\ref{triangle}.
-The energies are higher -- for example, $E_{b} = \frac{3}{2} TL + \frac{3e^2}{L}$ for the $J=0$ state of three electrons.
+The energies are higher for bound states of more electrons -- for example, $E_{b} = \frac{3}{2} TL + \frac{3e^2}{L}$ for the $J=0$ state of three electrons.

-The possibility of having different number of fermions in bound states, with different geometries, suggests that our construction can also be useful as a toy model of quark confinement.
-A flux string in the Abelian Higgs model can end on a magnetic monopole, leading to magnetic confinement.
-The usual string picture of quark confinement~\cite{tHooft:2003lzk, Ripka:2003vv} is the dual of this, where the vacuum is thought of as a dual (color) superconducting vacuum in which magnetic monopoles condense, dual Meissner effect takes place, and (chromo)electric flux tubes end on quarks carrying (chromo)electric charge.
+The possibility of having different numbers of fermions in bound states, with different geometries, suggests that our construction can also be useful as a toy model of quark confinement.
+In the usual string picture of quark confinement~\cite{tHooft:1999cgx, tHooft:2003lzk, Ripka:2003vv}, the vacuum is thought of as a dual (color) superconducting vacuum in which magnetic monopoles condense, dual Meissner effect takes place, and (chromo)electric flux tubes end on quarks carrying (chromo)electric charge.
 Here we have found another description -- that of magnetic dipoles, rather than monopoles, being connected by strings carrying magnetic flux.
-The electric charge of the fermions is screened by virtue of being in a superconductor.
+The electric charge of the fermion is screened by virtue of being in a superconductor.